 VTP-500 MERS Vaccine Description

 VTP-500 (ChAdOx1) MERS is a vaccine candidate to treat MERS Coronaviruses (CoV).
-The ChAdOx1 MERS vaccine consists of the replication-deficient simian adenovirus vector ChAdOx1, containing the MERS Spike protein antigen.
+The ChAdOx1 MERS vaccine contains the replication-deficient simian adenovirus vector ChAdOx1, containing the MERS Spike protein antigen.

 Vaccitech’s VTP-500 MERS vaccine utilizes the ChAdOx1 virus platform to encode MERS coronavirus spike protein to induce T cells and antibodies that block virus-host cell receptor binding and fusion or neutralize virus infection.